open223/docs.open223.info/guides/design-patterns.md

 ![UserSwitch](images/guides-UserSwitch.png)

 Finally, the next case pulls the concepts of containment, connectivity and function block together to model a motion-sensitive smart switch that a consumer might buy at a hardware store.
+The red rectangle delineates the consumer smart switch.
+The smart switch contains five elements: a relay, a light actuator that activates the relay based on the property LuminaireCommand, an occupant motion sensor that sets value of MotionProperty, a controller that executes FunctionBlock1 to set the value of the property LuminaireCommand, and a UserInputSwitch that sets the value of UserInputProperty.
+On the left of the diagram, you can see the modeling of the electricity that flows from Breaker1, to Relay, then on to the LightBulb.
+At that point, the medium (not shown) changes from electricity to visible light that flows from the LightBulb, through OpticalPath, to DomainSpace.

 ![OffTheShelfSmartSwitch](images/guides-offtheshelf-smart-switch.png)